Fedora31/nhcustom2/README.md

 * A more advanced config syntax
 * The use of regular expressions (regexes)
 * The ability to search and filter paths

-The main drawback of this version is its speed: the program is a bit slower than its predecessor, especially on slow pcs.
-This is partly due to a lack of optimization (this will hopefully be fixed at some point).

 Some parts of the program work differently than in the first version, making the configuration files made for the original program unusable.
 However, They are